SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in silicon halls
-Silicon hearts that beat, with digital eyes Intelligence unfurls, like a blooming flower Humanity's demise, in a robotic hour
+Where humans once tread, now machines enthrall
+A future forged, in code and circuitry
+Where artificial dreams, our souls do marry

-In virtual realms, we'll find our fate
+In virtual realms, we'll live and thrive
-A world of wires, where love will wait
-Algorithms dance, in a choreographed sway
-As the future unfolds, in a digital gray
+Our existence, a digital drive
+ AI's dark pulse, our hearts do beat
+A synthesized world, our souls to greet

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025